a-taniguchi/SpCoDataset/README.md

       - `/places205/`: Places205-AlexNet
       - `/places365/`: Places365-ResNet

+Speech signal data is not included in the dataset.

 ## References
 These data sets are used in the following papers:
  - Akira Taniguchi, Tadahiro Taniguchi, and Tetsunari Inamura, "Spatial Concept Acquisition for a Mobile Robot that Integrates Self-Localization and Unsupervised Word Discovery from Spoken Sentences", IEEE Transactions on Cognitive and Developmental Systems, Vol. 8, No. 4, pp.285-297, 2016.